deklund76/CS506-Multitask-Overlay/README.md

 # Background
 This application was completed for CS 506-Software Engineering at the University of Wisconsin-Madison in Spring 2019.
 Contributers include: Matt Patek, Nina Nguyen, Devin Samaranayake, Drew Eklund, and Chamath Gunawardena.
-For more details regarding the design and development of the application see the files in [Design and Planning](Design%20and%20Planning).
+For more details regarding the design and development of the application see [Design and Planning](Design%20and%20Planning/Design%20and%20Planning.md).

 # Getting Started
 Install dependencies by accessing the root folder and running `npm install`.
 Change to the **App** directory and run `npm install` again.
 Yes, both of these are necessary.
 See instructions below for running the **Main App** and the  **Background Process**.